A Game About Digging a Hole: Reception

 A Game About Digging a Hole received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
 The game was positively received by critics and players.
 Giovanni Colantonio of Digital Trends stated that the game "taps into a simple joy", and takes a "mundane premise and [turns] it into something hypnotic".
 He also wrote that Cyberwave found "surprising depth in minimalism" with creating the game.
 Similarly, Gamereactor UK wrote that it was "surprising" how Cyberwave "managed to strike such an exquisite balance" between player progression and getting to the end of the game's story.
 He also praised the game for giving "[delivering] what it promises", and gave the game an eight out of ten score.

-A million copies were sold by August 2025.
+By August 2025, a million copies had been sold.